-Today we are sharing the Press Release from Cal Major who has recently finished her expedition around Scotland, UK.
-Additionally, the expedition’s aim is to raise money for her charity named Seaful which helps even more people connect to the beauty nature of the sea.
+Today we are sharing the Press Release from Cal Major who found a dead Humpback Whale.
+Major has recently finished her expedition around Scotland, UK.
+Additionally, the expedition’s aim is to raise money for her charity named Seaful which helps even more people connect to the beautiful nature of the sea.

 Take action today and sign this petition from Surfers Against Sewage urging to place the Oceans at top of the COP 26 agenda!

 PRESS RELEASE: Paddleboarder finds dead Humpback Whale calf off NE Scottish coast.

 A paddleboarder has come across a dead humpback whale calf a mile off the coast of Lybster, Caithness.

 The whale calf, believed to be less than a year old according to its size, was found with ropes and a lobster pot severely entangled in its tail, with ropes and buoys extending off the pot.
 The body was already partially decayed, suggesting it had been dead for 1-2 weeks.
 The suspected cause of death is drowning as a result of entanglement.
 In some species of whale, entanglement is considered the primary cause of death in Scottish waters.